gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 ## Grommet

 Grommet is built on [Styled Components](https://styled-components.com/) and provides a library of modular, responsive components designed with a mobile-first approach.
-It also provides built-in support for the W3C [Web Content Accessibility Guidelines (WCAG) 2.1](http://www.w3.org/WAI/intro/wcag) specification.
+It also has built-in support for the W3C [Web Content Accessibility Guidelines (WCAG) 2.1](http://www.w3.org/WAI/intro/wcag) specification.

-For designers, the [Grommet Design Kit](https://github.com/grommet/design-kit) provides sticker sheets and templates for a number of popular design tools, including Sketch, Figma, and Adobe XD.
+For designers, the [Grommet Design Kit](https://github.com/grommet/design-kit) provides sticker sheets and templates for some popular design tools, including Sketch, Figma, and Adobe XD.

 If you're interested in using Grommet, check out [Using Grommet with Gatsby (Hewlett Packard Enterprise)](https://developer.hpe.com/blog/using-grommet-with-gatsby).